zopefoundation/z3c.traverser/src/z3c/traverser/viewlet/README.rst

 This package allows to traverse viewlets and viewletmanagers.
-It also provides absolute url views for those objects which are described in this file, for traversers see BROWSER.txt.
+It also provides absolute url views for those objects which are described in this file, for traversers see BROWSER.rst.

   >>> from z3c.traverser.viewlet import browser